gulfiliz/gulfiliz.github.io/_posts/2026-01-12-bells-theorem.md

 regardless of spatial separation.

 **3. Statistical independence (Free will / No conspiracy):**
-The measurement settings chosen by experimenters are correlated with the hidden state of the particles — either through a common cause in the past or through cosmic conspiracy.
+The measurement settings chosen by experimenters are correlated with the hidden state of the particles, either through a common cause in the past or through cosmic conspiracy.

 These are not equivalent choices.
 Each corresponds to a different interpretation